jsonMartin/readwise-mirror/README.md

 ---
 ```

+This will result in something like the following for a highlight wit htwo lines:

+>[!QUOTE]
+>This is the first line of my quote.
+>
+>This is the second line of my quote.

-### Q & A Filter
+#### Q & A filter

-If you want to render [notes with the `.qa` action tag](https://docs.readwise.io/reader/docs/faqs/action-tags#how-can-i-create-a-q-and-a-mastery-card-while-reading) properly, the plugin makes several nunjucks filters available for that:
+You can use the Q&A filter to render [notes with the `.qa` action tag](https://docs.readwise.io/reader/docs/faqs/action-tags#how-can-i-create-a-q-and-a-mastery-card-while-reading) properly:

 - `is_qa`: this filter returns `true` if the string it is applied to contains the `.qa` action tag
-- `qa`: this filter extracts the question and answer and returns them as a rendered string
+- `qa`: this filter extracts the question and answer and returns them as a string rendered as a Q&A pair.

 Using both filters, you could for example format Q&A notes differently from regular notes.